 Writing for the web means you’ll use organic posts, paid ads, SEO, or emails to drive your One Reader to a designated page on your website.
 Once they are there, your website copy has to carry their attention to the finish line.

 On average, visitors to a page will read only 20% of its content.
-You need to structure your page so that the most important points stand out.
-They can click away at any time, so follow a proven format to make a quick impression.
+You must structure your page so that the most important points stand out.
+They can click away anytime, so follow a proven format to make a quick impression.

 The hero section is the visible part of the web page when the audience first lands on your site.
 It should include the header and the subheader.

 It can be the entire page or as small as a banner.
 Sell your brand with the value propositions you created for your audience.
 Experts strongly encourage an image but it’s optional.

 Optimize your hero section with the highest priority pain point to help people know they have arrived on the right site.